usmanaura47/viral-tool-site/index.md

 # [](#home)Home
 * * *

-Viral Tool is a smart easy-to-use software specially designed for one sole purpose "Create Malwares" .
-In this era of computers, threats have increased more then before & that's why software's like these come in handy.
-With this software we can create malwares in different formats.
-We can view & edit the source code of those malwares.
+Viral Tool is a smart, easy-to-use software specially designed for creating malware for security testing purposes.
+In this era of computers, threats have increased more than before & that's why software's like this comes in handy.
+With this software you can create up to 26 malware's in different formats.
+You can then view & edit the source codes of the generated malware.
 Ethical Hackers can use this software in a secure way during pen testing.
+It can also be used to check system security by any type of user.

 # [](#features)Features